Haploa reversa

 Haploa reversa, the reversed haploa, is a moth of the family Erebidae.
 The species was first described by Stretch in 1885.
 It is found in North America, from south-eastern Illinois, Iowa, Kansas, New York, Oklahoma and Wisconsin.

 The wingspan is about 33 mm.
-Adults are white with a pattern of brown lines in two triangles on the forewing.
-The hindwings are clear white.
-There are two forms, one of which has reversed markings.
 Adults are on wing in June in one generation per year.

 The larvae feed on a wide range of plants, including Malus species (apple trees).
-They are variable and black with a pale dorsal line and bluish tubercles.
-They have white or a white with black hair.